TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 One thing to keep in mind with the `&&` and `||` is the order of logic.
 The expressions are evaluated from left to right.

 Using the `&&` operator, both expressions must return true.
-If the first expression encountered returns false, the second expression is never checked because, to the Ruby interpreter, it's pointless as the expression can never return true.
+If the first expression encountered returns false, the second expression is never checked because, to the Ruby interpreter, it's pointless as the overall expression can never return true.

 With the `||` operator if the first expression evaluates to true then the second expression is never checked because the complete expression is already true and the code in the block is run.